 Advanced Mac OS X Diagnostics & Troubleshooting with sysdiagnose

-Mac users who are dealing with particularly complex or troublesome issues with OS X can turn to an advanced diagnostics tool available from the command line in Mac OS X. The tool, called sysdiagnose, offers detailed technical analysis and reports of a huge variety of components of OS X and the Mac hardware, making it a potentially valuable tool for advanced troubleshooting and diagnostics needs.
+Mac users who are dealing with particularly complex or troublesome issues with Mac OS can turn to an advanced diagnostics tool available from the command line in Mac OS X. The tool, called sysdiagnose, offers detailed technical analysis and reports of a huge variety of components of OS X and the Mac hardware, making it a potentially valuable tool for advanced troubleshooting and diagnostics needs.

 sysdiagnose will collect a huge amount of information and data from the Mac, including a spindump and crash report, output of fs_usage and top, kernel extensions and kernel data, memory usage information and details about user processes, all system logs and kernel logs, a report from System Profiler, disk usage details and information, I/O kit details, network status and details, and additional process specific details if a process ID (PID) is specified with the command.
 Does that sound complicated?
 Well, it is intentionally so, and it’s overkill for most users, which is why this is intended for advanced users only.
 Frankly, the details offered by sysdiagnose will read like total gibberish to an average Mac user, and though there’s no harm in novices running the command, reading the data is going to look like geek greek.